crukci-bioinformatics/nf-alignment/README.md

 #### Command Line Switches

-All of the parameters defined in `alignment.config` can be overridden on the command line.
-Nextflow accepts double dash switches to set parameters using the same names as provided in `alignment.config`.
+All of the parameters defined in `nextflow.config` can be overridden on the command line.
+Nextflow accepts double dash switches to set parameters using the same names as provided in `nextflow.config`.
 For example, to turn on sample BAM creation as a one off, one can use:

 ```
 nextflow run crukci-bioinformatics/nf-alignment --mergeSamples=true
 ```

-Command line switches override values defined in `alignment.config`.
+Command line switches override values defined in `nextflow.config`.

 #### Further Configuration

-`alignment.config` is a full part of the
+`nextflow.config` is a full part of the
 [Nextflow configuration](https://www.nextflow.io/docs/latest/config.html).
 As such, and assuming one knows what one is doing, it can include any additional configuration documented in the Nextflow pages, such as